Sympathetic and supportive veterinary services in Lancashire

 As well as affecting your pets, worms can also lead to adverse effects in humans.
 This is why we would recommend worming your dog or cat four times a year.

 Naturally, different sized pets require different treatments, so please feel free to contact us today to discuss your requirements.
-We run free of charge weight checks for worm treatments and can send out worming reminders via text message if required.
+We run free of charge weight checks for worm treatments.

 If you’re hoping to take your pet abroad, you’ll need a pet passport.